Bee learning and communication: Color learning in honeybees

-Color memory

-After his work on color preferences, Menzel extended his experiments to study aspects of color learning and memory.
+Menzel extended his experiments to study aspects of color learning and memory.
 He wanted to know how many trials bees need to reliably choose a previously rewarded color when they are presented with several alternatives, and how long they would remember the rewarded color.
 Menzel did several experiments to answer these questions.
 First, he gave individual bees a single sugar reward on a colored background.
 He then kept these bees in small cages for several days without any further trials.
 After a few days, he presented each bee with an array of several dishes, each on a different colored background.
 One of the colors was the same as that used during the initial trial, and the others were novel, unrewarded colors.
 Remarkably, after a single trial and several days without exposure to the rewarded color, bees correctly chose to explore the color used in the first trial more than fifty-percent of the time.

-Menzel then repeated this experiment with another group of bees, keeping all factors the same except that in the second round of testing he gave the bees three initial trials with the rewarded color instead of just one.
+Menzel repeated this experiment with three initial trials with the rewarded color instead of just one.
 When, after several days in confinement, the bees were presented with a choice of colors they almost always chose the color that was used on the first three trials.

-This ability to retain information about color-linked rewards for several days after minimal exposure to the rewarded color demonstrates the remarkable facility with which bees learn and retain color information.

-Timing in color learning

-In still other experiments, Menzel explored the timing of bee color learning by testing whether bees register color before, during, or after receiving their sugar-water reward.
-For this purpose Menzel displayed the color beneath a rewarded dish at different stages of the honey bee feeding process: during approach, feeding and departure.

-Menzel found that bees register color during both approach and feeding, and that they had to see the color for about a total of about 5 seconds, with best performance usually coming with about three seconds exposure during the approach and two seconds after landing and beginning to feed.
+Menzel explored the timing of bee color learning by testing whether bees register color before, during, or after receiving their sugar-water reward.
+For this purpose he displayed the color beneath a rewarded dish at different stages of the feeding process: during approach, feeding and departure.
+He found that bees register color during both approach and feeding, and that they had to see the color for about a total of about 5 seconds, with best performance usually coming with about three seconds exposure during the approach and two seconds after landing and beginning to feed.